knickels/Player-Stage-Manual/INTRO.md

 | TRY IT OUT    |
 | ------        |
 | First we will run a world and configuration file that comes bundled with Stage.
 In your bash shell navigate to the Stage/worlds folder, by default (in Linux at least) this is `/usr/local/share/stage/worlds`.
-Type the following commands to run the ``simple world'' that comes with Player/Stage
-`> cd /usr/local/share/stage/worlds`
+Type the following commands to run the ``simple world'' that comes with Player/Stage <BR> `> cd /usr/local/share/stage/worlds` <BR>`> player simple.cfg`<BR>
-`> player simple.cfg`
-Assuming Player/Stage is installed properly you should now have a window open which looks like Figure \ref{fig:BuildingAWorld:SimpleWorld}.
-Congratulations, you can now build Player/Stage simulations!
+Assuming Player/Stage is installed properly you should now have a window openwhich looks like Figure \ref{fig:BuildingAWorld:SimpleWorld}.
+Congratulations,you can now build Player/Stage simulations!  |
-|